 After the op-amp, we have the clipping diodes to ground.
 There are two sets of diodes, one set pointing down, and the other set pointing up, to clip negative and positive peaks of the waveform.
-For this design I decided to leave open the option of asymmetric clipping which tends to produce more even harmonics than purely symmetrical clipping.
-If this is not required it is easy to put a jumper in place of D2 or D4.
-Similarly diode choice is left open.
+Three diodes are used to boost the output level.
+Diode choice is left open.
 These could be the typical silicon 1N4148 or 1N914 signal diodes, or they could be germanium diodes like 1N34s, or they could be LEDs of various types.
 Or different types could be combined for an asymmetrical arrangement, with a silicon diode in one direction and an LED in the other, for example.

 Having made these decisions, I now had most of the schematic worked out well enough to be able to lay out a prototype PCB.
 Here’s the Rev.2 schematic.